Miltonly/Streets/Duignan Crescent

 What's nearby

-Several schools serve the area: Craig Kielburger Secondary School is four minutes away, and St. Scholastica Catholic Elementary School is a similar distance.
-For conservation and recreation, Rattlesnake Point and Kelso Conservation Area are each about six minutes by car, offering hiking, camping, and seasonal skiing.
-Highway 401 is accessible at Regional Road 25 in nine minutes, making commutes to Mississauga, Oakville, and Burlington straightforward.
-The street itself remains quiet, a residential pocket with the essentials within a short drive.
+Several schools serve the area.
+Craig Kielburger Secondary School is four minutes by car, and St. Scholastica Catholic Elementary School is a similar distance.
+For conservation and recreation, Rattlesnake Point and Kelso are each about six minutes away, offering hiking, rock climbing, and seasonal skiing.
+Highway 401 is accessible via Regional Road 25 in nine minutes, connecting the street to the broader GTA.

 Comparable homes nearby